 The music publicity process for any band or artist – no matter how big or small – is very much the same.
-Of course, the size of the outlets in which you receive placements can vary dramatically.
+Of course, the size of the outlets in which you receive placements will vary dramatically.
 This is based on what style of music is hot at the moment, combined with many other factors including label, tour schedule, size of your online fan base, and number of streams.

 The Last 5 Steps in Your Music Publicist Journey